Facing backlash for his remarks on Maharana Pratap, Kataria tenders apology | Politics

 Facing backlash for his remarks on Maharana Pratap, Kataria tenders apology

 “Our ancestors fought for 100 years.
 The most recent example is Maharana Pratap.
-Had dogs been him that he left his kingdom and fort to wander in jungles?
+Was he bitten by a mad dog that he left his kingdom and fort to wander in jungles?
 Who had he done it for?”
 Kataria had asked in Hindi while addressing a public gathering in the Rajsamand constituency on Sunday.

-The remarks outraged the people from the community with Udaipur’s royal family scion Lakshyaraj Singh Mewar asking “how can the dignity of language be forgotten for Maharana Pratap whose name is synonymous with the valour and struggle''.
+The remarks outraged the people from the community with Udaipur’s royal family scion Lakshyaraj Singh Mewar charging that undignified language was for Maharana Pratap whose ''name is synonymous with the valour and struggle''.

-In a message on his Facebook page, Lakshyaraj Singh Mewar, also a descendant of Maharana Pratap, also said ''the sense of choosing words should not be lost''.
+In a message on his Facebook page, Mewar, also a descendant of Maharana Pratap, said words should be chosen carefully.

 Reacting sharply to the comment, Rajput youths defaced Kataria’s posters outside the BJP headquarters in Jaipur here with ink and protested against him.

 They demanded from the BJP to sack him from the post of leader of the opposition.
-After the escalation of backlash, Kataria tendered an apology.
-Also saying that he felt sorry for hurting the sentiments of people.
-He released a video saying his sentiment for Maharana Pratap was not wrong but he used wrong words.
+Kataria tendered an apology, saying he was sorry for hurting the sentiments of people.
+He released a video saying his sentiments for Maharana Pratap were not wrong but he used wrong words.

 “I respect Maharana Pratap.
 If anyone is hurt by my statement, I apologise,” he said.